PRTG Manual: Auto-Discovery

 Note the following restrictions of the auto-discovery:

-▪If a device has more than one IP address, it may show up more than once in the auto-discovery results, even though PRTG tries to identify these situations.
+- If a device has more than one IP address, it might show up more than once in the auto-discovery results, even though PRTG tries to identify these situations.

 For more information, see the Knowledge Base: Why can automatic auto-discoveries evoke performance issues?